 Your Barclaycard can be used to withdraw cash from over 24 million cash machines around the world.
-For sterling withdrawals a cash fee is charged or for non-sterling withdrawals a transaction fee is charged to the amount you withdraw from a cash machine or bank.
+For sterling and non-sterling withdrawals a cash transaction fee is charged on the amount you withdraw from a cash machine or bank.
 Please refer to either your Terms and conditions or the reverse of your statement for further details on the fees charged.
 You can also find these in your Barclaycard online account under the 'ask us a question' section.

 Since interest rates tend to be higher for cash withdrawals than regular purchases, it’s costly to use your credit card for cash on a regular basis.

-If you withdraw cash on your Barclaycard while abroad you will only be charged a single transaction fee and receive up to 56 days interest free, if you pay your balance in full and by the due date shown on your statement each month.
+If you withdraw cash on your Barclaycard while abroad you will be charged a cash transaction fee and receive up to 56 days interest free, if you pay your balance in full and by the due date shown on your statement each month.